 Adjustability will come in the form of headset cups, different linkage options and dropouts that will alter the length of the back end.
 Production bikes will only get an adjustable head angle but the refinements the team make using their bespoke parts over the coming season will be used to alter the production bikes.

-Aside from the development angle the feeling the use of aluminium, Vouilloz cited the feeling that an aluminium bikes gives over a carbon one.
+Aside from the development angle, Vouilloz cited the feeling that an aluminium bikes gives over a carbon one.
 The reactivity and and feedback through a downhill bike is an important factor and right now Lapierre feel aluminium is the right stuff for the job.
 Super light downhill bikes don’t seem to be high on Nico’s agenda too, the consumer is going to crash and the twisting forces imparted by triple clamp forks are a threat to the integrity of a frame.
 He would prefer to have a frame that will last and building this one from aluminium makes sense to him and Lapierre.

 It’s more important to have a dynamic bike with the right weight distribution and the main pivots in the right place.
 The feeling is light, easy to manual and the feeling is the important thing.
 Nico Vouilloz

 The suspension is taken care of through a linkage driven single pivot design.
 As we thought you might be interested I asked the ever friendly Boris Beyer to bounce on the new bike and see what this new Supra Link Technology looks like when mobile.

 Small – medium – large